Direct Charging of Expenses

 Non Salary Expenditures

-In describing a system to track effort on federal projects OMB Circular A-21 states the following:
+In describing a system to track effort on federal projects, Federal regulations state the following:

 "In the use of any method for apportioning salaries, it is recognized that, in an academic setting, teaching, research, and service administration are often inextricably intermingled.
 A precise assessment of factors that contribute to costs is not always feasible, nor is it expected.
 Reliance, therefore, is placed on estimates in which a degree of tolerance is appropriate."